Aesica/RMMZ/README.md

 - Can set single skills on the actor command window, similar to attack
 - Able to repurpose TP into a limit break resource, showing a special command once TP reaches a certain threshold--either temporarily overwriting the attack command or appearing as an extra, temporary command in the actor command window
 - Can apply states when an actor guards in addition to the standard guard effect.
 These effects can be applied to either the user or even the entire party

-### AES_MZ_BattlerGauge
-Info:  Allows for battlers (enemies and players) to display gauges for hp, mp, tp, tpb, or even custom parameters.

 ### AES_MZ_CustomMP
 Info:  Allows for MP labels and gauges to be modified on an per-class basis.
 Among other things